makerdao/flap-auctions-api/README.md

 A simple way to stand up a mongodb test instance locally is running in Docker: `docker run -p 27017:27017 --name flaps-mongo -d mongo`.
 To make use of it pass `--mongo-url 'mongodb://localhost:27017/'` to startup script.

-TODO:
-- implement bid endpoint
-- add paginated endpoints
-- add endpoint for gas estimation
-- add posibility to unlock and use multiple accounts / choose which account to bid with
-- bundle UI to consume API
-At a minimum UI should display list of active auctions, list of closed auctions and auctions registered account bid on

 ## Installation